 In the aftermath of Ax Handle Saturday, the city and local activists worked together to end the practice of segregation at local counters, bringing about the end of a boycott on downtown businesses that had been enacted following the riot.

-A placard stands in Hemming Park commemorating the moment as a major civil rights era event – with the park’s giant Confederate statue looming behind it.
+A placard stands in James W. Johnson Park commemorating the moment as a major civil rights era event.